carlfranklin/MobileDnr5/README.md

 Instead I chose to use a regular `Image` control with a `GestureRecognizer` to handle the click.
 Turns out we can use our existing commands, too.

-One enhancement I made was to create a `PlayingToOpacityConverter` Value Converter which would give us an Opacity value based on whether or not we are playing.
+One enhancement I made was to create a `PlayingToOpacityConverter` Value Converter which would give the button images an Opacity value based on whether or not we are playing.

 Add the following class to the **DotNetRocks** project: